 Yes, it has.
 It’s called Centrifugal Reaction.
-Please note that it’s not same as Centrifugal Force.
-Concept of centrifugal force is completely different and we will take that one shortly.
+Please note that it’s not the same as Centrifugal Force.
+The concept of centrifugal force is completely different and we will take that one shortly.

-Coming back to Centrifugal Reaction !
-When we rotate a piece of rock with our finger through a tied string, then the finger also feels a force which is applied by the rotating rock.
-This is Centrifugal Reaction force.
+Coming back to Centrifugal Reaction!
+When we rotate a piece of stone with our finger through a tied string, then the finger also feels a force which is applied by the rotating stone.
+This is a Centrifugal Reaction force.

 Now as its direction is opposite to the Centripetal force (finger feels a force which tries to drag it outwards, away from its central position) , its Centrifugal and as it’s a reaction force, so we call it as Centrifugal Reaction force.
 (CR in Diagram 2)